Starmer vows to remain Labour leader during cost-of-living pitch to voters

 “There will be no let-up in our fight to make life better for them.”

-Tory leader Kemi Badenoch has said Sir Keir “expects gratitude” when “it’s his decisions that have made the cost of living worse”.
+But Tory leader Kemi Badenoch said Sir Keir “expects gratitude” when “it’s his decisions that have made the cost of living worse”.

-Ministers say the changes in the autumn statement, which included overall taxes being hiked by £26 billion, were “fair and necessary” to help cut the cost of living and improve public services.
+Ministers say the changes in the Budget, which included overall taxes being hiked by £26bn, were “fair and necessary” to help cut the cost of living and improve public services.

 “Labour have no plan to fix Britain and working families are paying the price,” Mrs Badenoch said.